gongyizu/rustbook-note/ch03/note.md

     - fixed length
     - data allocated on the stack rather than the heap.
 [More about the stack and heap](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap)
     - [vector](https://doc.rust-lang.org/book/ch08-01-vectors.html)
-    - if index is greater than or equal to the array length, rust will panic
+    - if index is greater than or equal to the array length, Rust will panic

 ### Functions ###
 - Rust code uses snake case as the conventional style for function and variable names